joeypasterski/ML-Correlation-of-SEM-and-ToF-SIMS-data-for-Organic-Biomarker-Analysis/README.md

 -- In this doc, each min_lab has it's own corresponding data table in the home folder.
 - Personal progress was tracked the "Project Log" notepad doc.

-## Importing the data
+### Importing the data

-- Here I am creating a "full" dataset of all of the integrated peaks -- Data is located in the tof_sims_data folder
+- Here I create a "full" dataset of all of the integrated peaks -- Data is located in the tof_sims_data folder
 -- This dataset is in long form
 -  First each dataset is imported, then columns are selected, the min_lab column column is then appended, and all columns are then combine into two final documents (peak area and peak height datasets)